-Spatial analysis, as the bedrock of pathology, plays a crucial role in cancer diagnosis.
-Traditionally, pathology relies on the examination of tissue slides using high-power microscopy, requiring intensive labor efforts.
-In recent years, thanks to the development of digital image analysis (DIA) and machine learning (ML) technologies, the power of artificial intelligence (AI) has largely expanded the field of view for pathologists.
-Over the last few decades, various deep learning (DL) based whole slide image (WSI) analysis toolboxes have been proposed, including QuPath (\cite{Bankhead:2017}), TIA Toolbox (\cite{Pocock:2022}), MONAI (\cite{Cardoso:2022}), SlideFlow (\cite{Dolezal:2024}), PHARAOH (\cite{Faust:2024}); WSInfer (\cite{Kaczmarzyk:2024}).
+\mymarkup{Spatial analysis, a critical component of pathology, has greatly enhanced our understanding of complex biological processes.
+Traditional pathology, which involves scrutinizing tissue slides with high-power microscopy, is labor-intensive.
+However, the advent of digital image analysis (DIA) and machine learning (ML) technologies has broadened the scope of artificial intelligence (AI) in this field.
+Over the past few decades, a slew of deep learning (DL) based whole slide image (WSI) analysis tools such as QuPath \cite{Bankhead:2017}, TIA Toolbox \cite{Pocock:2022}, MONAI \cite{Cardoso:2022}, SlideFlow \cite{Dolezal:2024}, PHARAOH \cite{Faust:2024}, WSInfer \cite{Kaczmarzyk:2024} have been introduced.}

-However, one major bottleneck of DL-based WSI analysis is training pattern preparation.
-Although hematoxylin and eosin (H\&E), the golden standard of tissue staining in cancer diagnosis, provides structural information for performing diagnosis, it does not contain direct biological evidence, such as gene expressions, transcript factors, \textit{etc.}, for investigating the nature of components in a biological structure.
-As a result, the success of DL-based WSI analysis largely depends on the skill level of the human experts who performed the labor-intensive manual annotation tasks on the given WSI H\&E images.
+\mymarkup{One of the significant hurdles in DL-based WSI analysis is the creation of training patterns.
+Hematoxylin \& eosin (H\&E), the standard tissue staining technique, provides structural information but rarely offers direct biological evidence like gene expressions and transcript factors.
+As a result, the success of DL-based WSI analysis hinges largely on the expertise of those conducting manual annotation tasks on the WSI H\&E images.}

-On the other hand, the study of spatial transcriptomics (ST) has been revolutionized by digital pathology (\cite{NatureMethods:2021}), enabling the visualization and analysis of histological sections with gene expression features.
-ST enhances this approach by mapping gene expression across tissue sections, providing valuable spatial context to molecular data.
-Consequently, ST has become a widely accepted and important method for investigating the nature of diseases, for example, the cell-cell interactions in a tumor micro-environment.
-In addition, ST provides an unique opportunity to solve the above mentioned DL-based WSI analysis as the sub-cellular ST technologies are already available.
-However, the integration of these two powerful modalities has been challenging due to differences in data formats and analytical methods.
+On the other hand, spatial transcriptomics (ST) has seen significant advancements due to digital pathology, enabling the visualization and analysis of histological sections with gene expression features.
+ST provides valuable spatial context to molecular data, making it vital for studying complex biological processes, such as cell-cell interactions.
+ST also presents a unique opportunity to address the challenges of DL-based WSI analysis, as sub-cellular ST technologies are already available.
+However, merging these two powerful modalities has been difficult due to differences in data formats and analytical methods.